jeeliz/jeelizFaceFilter/README.md

 ## Error codes
 The initialization function ( `callbackReady` in the code snippet ) will be called with an error code ( `errCode` ).
 It can have these values :
 * `false` : no error occurs,
-* `GL_INCOMPATIBLE` : WebGL is not available, or this WebGL configuration is not enough (there is no WebGL2, or there is WebGL1 without OES_TEXTURE_FLOAT or OES_TEXTURE_HALF_FLOAT extension),
+* `"GL_INCOMPATIBLE"` : WebGL is not available, or this WebGL configuration is not enough (there is no WebGL2, or there is WebGL1 without OES_TEXTURE_FLOAT or OES_TEXTURE_HALF_FLOAT extension),
-* `ALREADY_INITIALIZED` : the API has been already initialized,
+* `"ALREADY_INITIALIZED"` : the API has been already initialized,
-* `NO_CANVASID` : no canvas ID was specified,
+* `"NO_CANVASID"` : no canvas ID was specified,
-* `INVALID_CANVASID` : cannot found the <canvas> element in the DOM,
+* `"INVALID_CANVASID"` : cannot found the \<canvas\> element in the DOM,
-* `INVALID_CANVASDIMENSIONS` : the dimensions `width` and `height` of the canvas are not specified,
+* `"INVALID_CANVASDIMENSIONS"` : the dimensions `width` and `height` of the canvas are not specified,
-* `WEBCAM_UNAVAILABLE` : cannot get the webcam (the user has no webcam, or it has not accepted to share the device, or the webcam is already busy),
+* `"WEBCAM_UNAVAILABLE"` : cannot get the webcam (the user has no webcam, or it has not accepted to share the device, or the webcam is already busy),
-* `GLCONTEXT_LOST` : The WebGL context was lost.
+* `"GLCONTEXT_LOST"` : The WebGL context was lost.
 If the context is lost after the initialization, the `callbackReady` function will be launched a second time with this value as error code.

 ## Initialization object